Creating an enduring family tree in YourTrees

 This workshop has been developed to help you create a comprehensive enduring family tree, that is relevant to the digital generations, so that you can store a copy on YourTrees.
 It is aimed at those who have already saved versions of their tree(s) on YourTrees and those that are thinking of doing so, or wondering whether they should.

-It is a member only Zoom workshop and FREE.
+It is a member exclusive Zoom workshop and FREE.

 To book – scroll down.